Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

 The region boasts an array of stunning attractions, top accommodations, and excellent restaurants.
 Here are some of the best things to do in North East Bali:

 - Take a dip: Hit the crystal clear waters of Amed Beach.
 Explore the coral reef and marine life for an unforgettable experience.
 A short distance away you can also find Jemeluk Lagoon or try your hand at diving with Turtle Point Dive Centre to appreciate the vibrant underwater life of North Balinese waters.

 - Walk amidst lush nature: Take a stroll along majestic rice fields surrounding Pura Lempuyang and learn about Balinese agriculture while being mesmerized by views over Mount Agung which has been worshipped since ancient times as one of Nusa Penida’s three holiest mountains.

-- Learn about history & culture: Visit Pura Besakih – known as “Mother Temple” – an incredible 11-storey temple complex on Mount Agung that has been particularly sacred since 2000BC due to its favourable location overlooking the ocean with volcanic Mount Agung in the background; we recommend visiting at sunset or sunrise for magnificent views!
+- Learn about history & culture: Visit Pura Besakih – known as “Mother Temple” – an incredible 11-story temple complex on Mount Agung that has been particularly sacred since 2000BC due to its favorable location overlooking the ocean with volcanic Mount Agung in the background; we recommend visiting at sunset or sunrise for magnificent views!

-- Discover underwater world: Spend the day snorkeling near the historic shipwreck off Amed coast or dive into famed Tulamben Wrecks, home to stunning fish, coral formations and colorful sponges; don’t forget Nusa Penida’s Manta Bay where you can get up close with beautiful gentle giants!
+- Discover the underwater world: Spend the day snorkeling near the historic shipwreck off the Amed coast or dive into famed Tulamben Wrecks, home to stunning fish, coral formations, and colorful sponges; don’t forget Nusa Penida’s Manta Bay where you can get up close with beautiful gentle giants!

 Whether it be adventure-filled days spent exploring beautiful landscapes or leisurely strolls around remarkable historical sites, there is truly something for everyone in North East Bali.